 - Fresh tarragon leaves for serving

-Feel free to switch up the seafood, I used mussels instead of clams in this pot.
+- Feel free to switch up the seafood, I used mussels instead of clams in this stew.

 Hope you enjoy this recipe!
-I would love to hear your feedback in the “comments” below.
+We would love to hear from you, please leave us your feedback in the comment box below.